Patient Responsibility

 What is the Medicare Advantage out-of-pocket maximum?

-Every Medicare Advantage plan has an annual limit on how much you pay out of pocket for covered services.
-In 2025, the in-network maximum is capped at $9,350, and the combined in-network and out-of-network maximum can be up to $14,000.
-Your specific plan may have a lower maximum — check your Summary of Benefits.
+Every Medicare Advantage plan has an annual limit (sometimes called the MOOP) on how much you pay out of pocket for Part A and Part B covered services.
+CMS sets a mandatory ceiling each year that no plan may exceed.
+For 2026 the mandatory in-network ceiling is $9,250 and the mandatory combined in-network plus out-of-network ceiling for PPO plans is $13,900 (down $100 from 2025's $9,350 / $14,000).
+Your specific plan may set a lower limit — check your plan's Summary of Benefits or Evidence of Coverage.

 Does Original Medicare have an out-of-pocket maximum?